tesseract-robotics/tesseract_ignition/README.md

 * Use with ROS workspace
   * source workspace
   * tesseract-ignition.tesseract-setup-wizard
-  * Note: If you want to include another package not in your path you can leverages the environment variable TSW_RESOURCE_PATH to do this shown below.
+  * Note: If you want to include another package not in your path you can leverage the environment variable TSW_RESOURCE_PATH to do this shown below.
     * TSW_RESOURCE_PATH=/home/user/workspace/src/package tesseract-ignition.tesseract-setup-wizard
 * Upload to Snap Store
   * snapcraft login